zhenzhangca/Trading_Application_Shared/README.md

 ![swagger](assets/swagger.png)
 # REST API Usage
 ## Swagger
-As we know, Spring Boot makes developing RESTful services ridiculously easy, and using Swagger makes documenting your RESTful services easy.
+As we know, Spring Boot makes developing RESTful services ridiculously easy, and using Swagger makes documenting the RESTful services easy.
 So in this Trading App Spring Boot project, I try to use Swagger 2 to generate REST API documentation for it.
 Swagger 2 is an open-source project used to describe and document RESTful APIs.
 Java code is bundled by the Swagger UI project to display the REST API on the browser, such as Chrome.
 Besides rendering documentation, Swagger UI allows other API developers or consumers to interact with the API resources without having any of the implementation logic in place.
 To bring it in, we need the following dependency declaration in our Maven POM.
 ```